 - Many hotels are providing a bucket to place under the shower head to collect water.
 This both provides water for plants in their garden and is also a subtle reminder of your water usage.

 - Turn off the tap when brushing your teeth rather than letting the tap run.

 - Re-use your towels instead of asking for new ones on a daily basis.

 Given that Cape Town and the Winelands is usually only 3 or 4 nights of a two week trip, we hope that you can assist us with reducing your water consumption.
-And to accept these restrictions which may affect your enjoyment in a small way.
+And to accept these small restrictions which may affect your enjoyment in a small way.